Skip to content

 Estate Plan Review Checklist

 Your estate plan is not a "set it and forget it" document.
 Life changes.
 Laws change.
 Beneficiary designations go stale.
 Executors move out of state.
-Ex-spouses don't automatically get removed.
-That's why we recommend a complete review every 3-5 years, and immediately after major life events.
+Ex-spouses do not automatically get removed.
+That is why we recommend a complete review every 3 to 5 years, and immediately after major life events.

 When You Absolutely Need to Review